jamesdaniel3/auto-db-diagram/README.md

     database_name: string;
     username?: string;
     password?: string;
+    ssl_enabled?: boolean,
+    ssl_allow_invalid_certs?: boolean,
+    ssl_ca_file_path?: string,  // path to ca pem file ssl_client_cert_path?: string,  // path to client pem file connect_with_service_record?: boolean
   };
   excluded_tables?: string[];
-  exhaustive_search?: boolean;
-}
-// If a connection string is used, all fields in connection_info are optional aside from database_name
-// For the sake of performance, Auto DB Diagram only evaluates the first 100 documents in each collection.
-If you would like to disable this, you can set exhaustive search to true (defaults to fals)
+  exhaustive_search?: boolean; // check all documents in each collection rather than a maximum of the most recent 100 }
 ```

 Note: a question mark denotes an optional field, any fields included but not listed will be ignored.